aftondowney/my_drupal_portfolio/README.md

 ## Support and Contact Details

 If you have any issues, questions, ideas, or concerns contact me through GitHub.
-If you would like to make a contribution to the code, feel free to do so and notify me by e-mail.

 ## Technologies Used